mateuspiresl/sorting_algorithms/readme.md

 `--ignore=<algorithm_1><algorithm_2><...><algorithm_n>`

-To ignore algorithms, list them on the value of the attribute `ignore`.
+To ignore algorithms, list them on the value of this flag.

 ##### Example